-- · Tell your parents or a trusted adult
+- Tell your parents or a trusted adult

 - Do not retaliate

 - Try to ignore the person/comment/image/requests

-- · Block the person from your site
+- Block the person from your site

 - Save the evidence.
 Keep a record of every message but do not reply

 - · Accept friends wisely

 - Use privacy settings

 - Don't give out personal information

 - · Use protection software

 - Turn off your GPS

-- · Don't use auto log
+- Don't use auto log

 - Use parental controls

-- · Understand that people can be misleading
+- Understand that people can be misleading

 - Don't do anything online that you wouldn't do in person

+- a.
+Do you have any further questions?

-).
-What did you learn in this lesson? ÷.
-What would you like to learn more about?
+b.
+What did you learn in this lesson? c What would you like to learn more about?